donkirkby/live-py-plugin/CONTRIBUTING.md

         pip install --no-cache space_tracer

 7. Remove the uploaded files and recreate the tox environment.
+(The browser version uses these files, so don't remove them until you've deployed that.)

         rm dist/*
         deactivate